arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ```
 ...
 extra_hosts:
-  - "m4-proxy:host-gateway"
+  - 'm4-proxy:host-gateway'
 devices:
+  - '/dev/ttymxc3'
-  - /dev/ttymxc3
+  - '/dev/gpiochip5'
 tty: true
 user: "0"
 ```

 ### Requirements

 Here we will define which additional components are required to be able to run the script built inside the container.
+If you decide to further develop with different protocol, you will have to add the package in order to be able to use for development.

 ```
 msgpack-rpc-python
 pyserial==3.4
-certifi
+python-periphery==2.3.0
+python-dotenv
+pycayennelpp
 paho-mqtt
-...
 ```

-### Multi-Protocol Script
+### Multi-Protocol Python Application

 This is the main Python script that will handle overall networking process.
 We will highlight important fragments of the code to help you understand how these codes pieces together to build a gateway based on multiple protocols.
+For full python script please refer to the files [here](assets/Multi_Protocol_Gateway_X8.zip).

 First up, the configuration for the M4 Proxy Server, which are the parameters that handles communication with the M4 core that extends the Arduino layer.
 The `m4_proxy_port` is configured to `5001`, as it is the port used by clients to send the data to the M4.